Skip to content

 Tip

-To improve your chances of finding what you’re looking for, we include full compiler errors from both gcc and clang, inline with the text.
+To improve your chances of finding what you’re looking for, we include full compiler errors from gcc, clang, and MSVC, inline with the text.
 Naturally, this makes this page very long, so it’s not meant to be read straight through.
 Stick with your browser’s Find function.

 Each section below lists one category of compiler error you might encounter when using the library.
 It explains what it means and how to solve it, and gives specific snippets of erroneous code, along with the compiler errors that each would yield.